zerkz/mcp/DEVELOPING.md

   --tool-arg usernameOrAlias=dreamhouse
 ```

-`MCP_SERVER_REQUEST_TIMEOUT` is set to 120000ms (2 minutes) to allow longer debugging sessions without having the MCP inspector client timeout.
+We suggest you set `MCP_SERVER_REQUEST_TIMEOUT` to 120000ms (2 minutes) to allow longer debugging sessions without having the MCP Inspector client timeout.
 For other configuration values see: https://github.com/modelcontextprotocol/inspector?tab=readme-ov-file#configuration

 > [!IMPORTANT]
-> You need to compile the server via `yarn compile` after every change in a TS file, otherwise breakpoints in TS files might not match the running JS code.
+> You must compile the local MCP server using `yarn compile` after every change in a TypeScript file, otherwise breakpoints in the TypeScript files might not match the running JavaScript code.

 ## Useful yarn Commands